 The Influence of Mysticism on Human Life

 Mysticism and Sufism in Iran have influenced the societies they have grown in, just like anywhere else in the world.
-True Sufism have put positive impacts on the others resulting in great changes like: producing balance in religions, respecting humanity, teaching uprightness and liberalism, purifying heart, associating with people, tending to cooperation and devotion, leading people toward the truth, introspecting, teaching love and kindness, ignoring the gravity of death, believing in the importance of human beings, helping religion to flourish, helping the richness of literature and so on.
+True Sufism have put positive impacts on others resulting in great changes like producing balance in religions, respecting humanity, teaching uprightness and liberalism, purifying the heart, associating with people, tending to cooperation and devotion, leading people toward the truth, introspecting, teaching love and kindness, ignoring the gravity of death, believing in the importance of human beings, helping religion to flourish, helping the richness of literature and so on.

 Therefore, Iran’s culture is abundantly indebted its richness of mysticism and Sufism which is still deeply rooted in its present cultural condition.
 Knowing mysticism helps to examine today’s society in Iran as well as other fields impacting people’s lives.